There are a few things you can do on match day to help diagnose and fix issues that may arise during your stream.

 - Make sure the long HDMI cable is plugged into the Video Encoder

-- Check the other end of the long HDMI cable is connected to the HDMI repeater
+- Check the other end of the long HDMI cable is connected to the "OUTPUT" end of the HDMI repeater

 - Make sure the mini HDMI cable is plugged into the camera

-- Check the other end of the mini HDMI cable is connected to the HDMI Repeater
+- Check the other end of the mini HDMI cable is connected to the "INPUT" end of the HDMI Repeater

 - Make sure the camera is turned on and has power

-NOTE: The in-built camera battery will not charge while turned on or when connected to the long USB cable.
+NOTE: The in-built camera battery will not charge while turned on.
 Instead, it will be powered directly by the main battery.
 Therefore, if the in-built battery level of the camera is very low the camera may turn itself off if not connected to the main battery.
 If this happens, simply turn the camera back on when it is connected to the main battery.
 You should also make sure the in-built camera battery is charged before use to avoid this happening.